Optimal Acceptance of Incompatible Kidneys

-The IFR property has an intuitive explanation in the context of disease progression: the worse the patient health, the more likely the patient health is to become even worse.
-Indeed, for a time-homogeneous discrete-time Markov chain with state space $S=\{1,\cdots,n\}$, its transition probability function $P(\cdot|\cdot): S\times S\mapsto [0,1] $ is IFR if the sequence of random variables with distribution functions $\{P(\cdot|k)\}_{k=1,\cdots,n}$ is in decreasing stochastic order, which is defined as follows \citep{ross1996stochastic}: for random variables $X$ and $Y$, we say that $X \succeq_{st} Y$ if $\P(X>t) \geq \P(Y>t), \forall t$.
-In terms of the transition probability function of a Markov chain, we have the following corresponding definition \citep{alagoz2007determining}.
+Some papers, e.g., \citet{alagoz2004optimal,alagoz2007determining,alagoz2007choosing}, refer to the stochastically increasing property as increasing failure rate (IFR).
+The stochastically increasing property has an intuitive explanation in the context of disease progression: the worse the patient state, the more likely the patient state is to become even worse.

 \begin{defdef} For a time-homogeneous discrete-time Markov chain with state space $S=\{1,\cdots,n\}$, we say that transition probability function $P(\cdot|\cdot): S\times S\mapsto [0,1]$ is stochastically greater than $Q(\cdot|\cdot): S\times S\mapsto [0,1]$, denoted by $P\succeq_{st} Q$, if